ROCR FAQs

 ROCR incentivizes practice accreditation.
 Which accreditation standards meet this requirement and will my practice need to complete accreditation before ROCR launches?

-In the first three years, ROCR provides a .5% update to the Technical Component payment for practices that either have accreditation or are actively working toward accreditation.
+In the first three years, ROCR provides a 1% update to the Technical Component payment for practices that either have accreditation or are actively working toward accreditation.
 The ASTRO APEx Program, the ACR Radiation Oncology Accreditation Program, and ACRO Accreditation Program would meet this requirement.
-After the first three years, the ROCR methodology applies a -1% reduction to the technical component payment for practices that are not accredited by one of the three accrediting bodies.
+After the first two years, the ROCR methodology applies a -2.5% reduction to the technical component payment for practices that are not accredited by one of the three accrediting bodies.

 Other